List of Playboy Playmates of 1995: May

 Cynthia Gwyn Brown (born November 25, 1974) is an American model.
 She was Playboys Playmate of the Month for May 1995.
 Her Playmate pictorial was photographed by Arny Freytag.
 She was frequently credited in Playboys print issues and websites as Cindy Brown and is of Cherokee ancestry.

 June

 Rhonda Adams (born November 27, 1971) is an American model.
 She was Playboy magazine's Playmate of the Month for June 1995.
 Her centerfold was photographed by Richard Fegley.

 July

 Heidi Mark (born February 18, 1971, and also known as "Heidi Hanson") is an American model and actress.
-Heidi is of Finnish origin; Her father was born in Helsinki, Finland.
+Heidi is of Finnish origin; her father was born in Helsinki, Finland.
 She has worked at her father's law office and at Hooters.
 She was Playboys Playmate of the Month for July 1995.
 Prior to being a Playmate, she appeared on the cover of April 1994 issue of the magazine.
 Mark was married to Vince Neil of Mötley Crüe on May 28, 2000; she divorced him on August 29, 2001, citing "irreconcilable differences".

+She was also featured on page 160 of a Japanese Za•Best monthly magazine Special no.148, November 2005.